 What Is Negligence in Texas?

-According to the National Safety Council (NSC), the top three causes of preventable injury are falls, auto accidents, and poisoning.
-These preventable accidents may not have happened if motorists, property owners, and private companies had been more careful.
+According to theย National Safety Councilย (NSC), the top three causes of preventable injury are falls, auto accidents, and poisoning.
+These preventable accidents may not have happened if motorists, property owners, and private companies had been more careful.ย But what is negligence in Texas, and how does it relate to these accidents?

-Contacting a lawyer is important when addressing negligence-related injuries.
-Contact Baumgartner Law Firm online to schedule a free consultation today.
+Contacting aย lawyer is crucial when addressing injuriesย related to negligence.
+Contact Baumgartner Law Firm online toย schedule a free consultationย today.

 Negligence is the failure to act responsibly and safely toward other people.
-A negligent individual exhibits behavior that puts others in direct danger and can take action or inaction.
+A negligent individual exhibits behavior that puts others in direct danger, whether through action or inaction.
 The failure to act can be just as harmful as reckless, irresponsible actions.

 The Four Elements of Negligence in Texas